AsherCarneiro/ashers-dev/content/about.md

 Some of my projects include:
 - make-sreact-app -> A small, clutter-free react app maker
 - Verge-Dark - Atom-Like VS Theme
-- VisionMate - World Navigation for the Blind using Computer Vision
+- VisionM - World Navigation for the Blind using Computer Vision
 - Cache it - View web archived versions with ease
 - Home Server - Way to learn server upkeep
 - My Blog - I've started this thing fresh!